Banner

 c.
 Inorganic substances found in the Earth, such as mineral ores, building stone, and aggregate.

-3. The nominee’s teaching should include the scientific study of these resources, their origin, discovery, historical and present use, and the preservation of the environment as related to their use.
-The teaching should also include the application of Earth science in decision making.
+3. The nominee’s teaching should include the scientific study of these resources, their origin, discovery, extraction, and historical and present use.
+It should also include the preservation of the environment, reclamation, the conservation of resources, and the application of Earth science in decision making.

-4. The teaching unit submitted with the nomination will be evaluated on depth and breadth of concepts, creativity of presentation, and balanced treatment of information regarding societal need and environmental issues.
+4. The teaching unit will be evaluated on depth and breadth of concepts, creativity of presentation, and balanced treatment of information regarding societal need and environmental issues.
+Please include the length of the unit.

 Required Nomination Materials